brightin/pottery/README.md

                          "Could not extrapolate translation string for the form:"))
 ```

-It's a very simple extractor, which will match these clojure forms:
+It's a minimal extractor, which will match these clojure forms:

 ``` clojure
 (tr "My string" & args)                  => "My string"